 Back to Rule Number One

-Just make sure your site is well organized, full of lots of fresh, relevant, high quality content, and inviting.
+According to Caseo, a SEO agency you should just make sure your site is well organized, full of lots of fresh, relevant, high quality content, and inviting.
 By inviting, I literally mean it – make sure it’s easy for users to subscribe to your content, or get notified when you update.
 So in recent weeks I’ve done a ton of things to the site to improve it including:

 - SEO: Geolocation information